mit-cml/iot-website-source/docs/src/app/pages/Arduino101Pins.md

  the App Inventor app, not necessarily the value passed by the caller to
  <code>WritePinState</code>.
 For example, in the case of the analog pins the value will be
  truncated to fit within the range of [0, 1023].

+ __Parameters__:

+     * <code>value</code> (<a href="http://appinventor.mit.edu/explore/ai2/support/blocks/math.html#number">_number_</a>) &mdash;
+       The value written to the Arduino.
+Valid values depend on whether the pin is digital or analog.
+This value is the value written after any transformation by the extension to fit the range appropriate to the pin type.

 ![when Arduino101Pins1 PinStateWritten value do](blocks/Arduino101Pins.PinStateWritten.svg)